-IMEC is a dedicated facility located adjacent to the Multi User Environment for Autonomous Vehicle Innovation (MUEAVI) instrumented transport corridor.
-IMEC complements the activities associated with MUEAVI.
-The IMEC building interfaces both physically and operationally with the MUEAVI Control Tower, inclusive of the control-viewing room.
+IMEC is a dedicated facility located adjacent to the Multi User Environment for Autonomous Vehicle Innovation (MUEAVI) instrumented transport corridor, and complements the activities associated with MUEAVI.
+IMEC's building interfaces both physically and operationally with the MUEAVI control tower, inclusive of the control viewing room.
 All of the data from MUEAVI is relayed to IMEC in near real-time from the communication network running alongside both sides of the road.

-Within IMEC there are vehicle workshops, vehicle electrification, autonomous vehicle, simulation and simulators, mechatronics and control systems laboratories.
+Within IMEC, there are vehicle workshops, vehicle electrification, autonomous vehicles, simulation and simulators, mechatronics and control systems laboratories.

 Summary of applications

 - CogShift – EPSRC,

 Using the facility

 IMEC supports taught master's students on courses including Automotive Mechatronics, Automotive Engineering, Advanced Motorsport Engineering and Advanced Motorsport Mechatronics.
 The Centre also supports our MSc covering the engineering of driverless road vehicles.
 Our students receive teaching in IMEC's teaching rooms and use the laboratories and workshops for group design and individual research projects.

 The simulator suite is used to support the understanding and development of driving skills and the use of simulation to advance vehicle development.
 IMEC is also for short course provision and for hosting events such as exhibitions of research work.